vLeov/php-chess/docs/data-conversion.md

 ✨ FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.

 At some point you'll definitely want to convert a FEN string into a chessboard object for further processing, and this can be done with the [Chess\FenToBoardFactory](https://github.com/chesslablab/php-chess/blob/main/tests/unit/FenToBoardFactoryTest.php) class according to the variants supported.
-As discussed in the [Home](https://php-chess.docs.chesslablab.org/) section, you may want to check out the self-explanatory tests for this class to learn more about it.

-> The unit tests are the best documentation.
-They contain hundreds of real examples on how to use the PHP Chess library.

 ```php
 use Chess\FenToBoardFactory;